 A tourist tradition spanning 167 years connects the chain of pearls along the Opatija Riviera - from Volosko to Lovran - with the ten-mile Lungomare walkway.
 Opatija's most famous resident - the Girl with seagull statue, invites you from the town's towering cliffs to spend an unforgettable summer on this fabulous riviera, which has turned the once fishing towns into famous travel destinations.

 A romantic walk through the history of the Opatija Riviera

-Greek legends on the floral coast of the Opatija Riviera
+Greek legends on the coast of the floral Opatija Riviera

-Opatija has bedecked its main park, a true monument to gardening, with as many as 150 plant species collected all over the world.
+Opatija has embellished its main park, a true monument to gardening, with as many as 150 plant species collected all over the world.
 Among them, the Japanese camellia has become a symbol of the town.

 Classical and folk music infuse a vitality to the summers in the town of Lovran, the name of which comes from a word used for the bay laurel, the scent of which infuses the area.